anujdhillxn/agnocpeed/README.md

 - stdout or stderr of every command run by agnocpeed is displayed in the log.

+### Submissions

+- resources/extraResources/win.mp3 will be played when a new successful submission with a positive verdict is detected.
+- resources/extraResources/lose.mp3 will be played when a new successful submission with a negative verdict is detected.

 ## Following features will be added if the app gains popularity among the competitive programming community.

 - Support for Codechef.